-They give flavor to many sauces, salad dressings, marinades, drinks, and desserts, and they are also a good source of vitamin C.
+Lemons give flavor to baked goods, sauces, salad dressings, marinades, drinks, and desserts, and they are also a good source of vitamin C.

-It looks at the nutritional content of lemons, their possible health benefits, using lemons in food, and any potential health risks.
+This article looks at the nutritional content of lemons, their possible health benefits, ways to use them in food, and any potential health risks.

-Lemons are a good source of vitamin C and of flavonoids, or antioxidants, which are thought to boost health and wellbeing in several ways.
+Lemons are an excellent source of vitamin C and flavonoids, which are antioxidants.

 1) Lowering stroke risk

-A study of data from nearly 70,000 women over 14 years showed that those who ate the most citrus fruits had a 19 percent lower risk of ischemic stroke than women who consumed the least.
+A study of data from nearly 70,000 women over 14 years showed that those who ate the most citrus fruits had a 19% lower risk of ischemic stroke than women who consumed the least.

 Ischemic stroke is the most common type of stroke.
-It is caused by a blood clot blocking the flow of blood to the brain.
+It can happen when a blood clot blocks the flow of blood to the brain.

 3) Cancer prevention